isomerpages/moe-woodgrovesec/index.md

         encrypted-media; gyroscope; picture-in-picture"
         allowfullscreen=""></iframe>
       button: Button Text
+  - resources:
+      title: Woodgrove Media
+      subtitle: The Voice of Woodgrove
+      button: Click Here for More News
   - infopic:
       title: Get official answers from our Q&A Platform
       subtitle: HAVE A QUESTION?